fietser28/EL-Load-FW/README.md

 ## Design

 ### State
 The software is structured around a central state and few tasks with different priorities.
+The state actually has two main structures determining the state:
+- The *set state* is the desired state.
+Changes to this state are made by UI, SCPI and (stored) startup values.
+- The *measured state* is the state as a result of the actual hardware signals etc.
-Threads receive/retrieve local copies of the state to avoid blockings.
-The split state (hopefully) allows to change the firmware to be used as a BB3 module (reusing the SPI interface of the display for BB3 communication).
+This split state (hopefully) allows to change the firmware to be used as a BB3 module (reusing the SPI interface of the display for BB3 communication).
+Threads receive/retrieve local copies of the state to avoid blockings, changes to the main copies of the state are protected with semaphores.

 Note: writes to calibration structures in memory are NOT thread safe / protected for speed reasons.
 Calibration data is only written during startup OR calibration.

 ### (FreeRTOS)Tasks
-High prioriry task are not blocked by lower priority task by sending messages asynchronously.
+High prioriry task are not blocked by lower priority tasks by sending messages asynchronously.
 The messages are picked up at the end of an iteration of the task.
+These messages are mainly used to notify of changed settings/perform changes.

 The task are:
 - high priority measure task.
 It reads the ADC and depending on the mode the DAC values are set as fast as possible.
 Uses a dedicated SPI bus and is triggered via an interrupt from the ADC activating the task.
 If the ADC is not present FAKE_HARDWARE can be set to run a timer to simulate the presence of an ADC.
 - averaging task.
-Calculates the averages.
+Calculates the averages, statistics and determines OTP and OPP.
+This task receives raw measurement messages from the measurement task.
+This taks sets most values in the measurement state struct.
 - HW IO task.
 Reads and set the digital IO pins of the analog board.
 It also manages the fan controller.
 All using I2C bus.
 - display task: EEZ Flow, TFT and touch task
-- keys: task reading the MCP23008 keys, using the same I2C bus as the HW IO task.
+- keys: task reading the MCP23008 keys, using the a different I2C bus as the HW IO task in Hardware version 4 (all prior versions shared a single I2C bus).
-- arduino loop: some serial output (testing) and a blink on the UI.
+- arduino loop: this implements the SCPI loop to the UART pins.
-- blink loop: blinks the arduino pico led.

-There is currently NO watchdog implemented to test if the tasks are alive.
+- watchdog thread: This thread check if al other threads (except beeper thread) are still runing regulary if so it pets the hardware watchdog.
+- beeper thread: schedules beeper duration.

 ### Flow